Home » Veggie cake recipes » The Original Veggie Cakes Recipe

 • 2 cups broccoli grated

-• 3 large zucchini grated and drained
+• 3 medium zucchini grated and drained

 • 6 medium carrots peeled and grated